ManimCommunity/manim/docs/source/contributing.rst

-Contributing can be confusing, so here's a few guides:
+Contributing can be confusing, so here are a few guides:

 .. toctree::
    :maxdepth: 2